|

 its source - some of the most powerful and

 sustained rapids on earth.
-Adrift
+However, today Adrift have

 diversified into much 'softer' options to cater for